Agenda

 Roundtable on “Building Beyond the UN Ocean Decade: Inclusion, Capacity & Future of Ocean Leadership”

-Laura Kathib Lakiss
+Laura Khatib Lakiss

 Paola Sangolquí